cs544-wisc/s24/p5/README.md

 columns to `double` type and fill missing values of all features and label columns by 0.0.

+**Important:** To make the results reproducable, we suggest to keep the order of columns are as follows: `"loan_amount", "income", "interest_rate", "approval"`.

 Then split `df` as follows:

 ```python